mapbox/mapbox-gl-native/README.md

 ## iOS

-iOS makes use of a Cocoa-specific API currently housed in [MVKMapKit](https://github.com/mapbox/MVKMapKit), which is included as a submodule and provides a `UIView` interface to the map view and some bundle resources.
+iOS makes use of a Cocoa-specific API called [mapbox-gl-cocoa](https://github.com/mapbox/mapbox-gl-cocoa), which is included as a submodule and provides a `UIView` interface to the map view and some bundle resources.

 First, pull down the submodule(s):